 Under the changes effective January 1st, 2022, the statement is included in the TPR return.

 The taxpayers who execute both transactions subject to the documentation obligation and transactions exempted under Art.
-11n (1) of UCIT are obliged to submit TP-R report.
+11n (1) of Polish CIT Law are obliged to submit TP-R report.

 Master file should be prepared by taxpayers: